mongodb/docs/source/administration/replica-sets.rst

 ``mongo2.example.net:27018``.
 See ":data:`host <members[n].host>`,"
 ":data:`priority <members[n].priority>`," and ":data:`hidden
 <members[n].hidden>`" for more information about these settings.
 When
-you specify a full configuration object with :fun:`rs.add()`, you must declare the ``_id`` field, which is not automatically populated in this case.
+you specify a full configuration object with :func:`rs.add()`, you must declare the ``_id`` field, which is not automatically populated in this case.